 |There are multiple cases all filled with local and imported cheeses.|

 At Fetish for Food, we couldn’t help but make a fair sized pile of products I couldn’t resist.
 Even Tom, unlikely to do more than taste these items, got into the selection process encouraging me to grab more and more.
 With only a little over two weeks, until we leave Australia, it made no sense to purchase too much, a little of which I’ll have each day.

 |Once we arrived home, it was fun to review our purchases.
 In total, we spent AUD $77.65, USD $58.83 which was less than we’d expected for these several items.
 Today, we’ll prepare an appetizer plate for a pre-dinner treat.|

-Another vendor that caught our eye was Wild Nature Cairns, presented by owner, Nicola who’s gentle demeanor was surely befitting the natural skin and hair care products, natural makeup and pure essential oil products, all organic and environmentally friendly.
+Another vendor that caught our eye was Wild Nature Cairns, presented by the owner, Nicola whose gentle demeanor was surely befitting the natural skin and hair care products, natural makeup, and pure essential oil products, all organic and environmentally friendly.

 |In addition to meats and cheeses, Nick has a display of fancy condiments and oils.|

 |Nicola, the owner of Wild Nature is dedicated and committed to the highest quality product she can produce, mostly made utilizing the healing and therapeutic Australian Aloe Vera plant.|

 |Nicola’s products may be used for a variety of skin conditions.
 Visit her site at this link.|

 Finding these two wonderful vendors in the busy market among the produce, grass-fed meats, exotic pastries, and endless eateries only added to our extraordinary experience…slightly under two hours of pure delight for both of us.